-- Personal Statement: Applicants should submit a detailed “statement of purpose” of 750-800 words describing the nature of the research to be pursued at McGill.
-Although it is given the title of “personal statement,” this statement should focus on the research program rather than personal biography.
+- Research Statement: Applicants should submit a detailed Research Statement of 750-800 words describing the nature of the research to be pursued at McGill.
+This statement should focus on the research program rather than personal biography.
 It might highlight the intended field of study, the media involved (literature, film, theatre), the relevant authors, the period, the approach, the research questions, past training or research projects in these areas, and/or the match with McGill resources in this field.
 The Department recognises that research interests may shift over time but the statement should demonstrate the ability to conceptualise an innovative project of an appropriate scope.
 The Research Statement should also serve as an example of advanced ability in critical writing.
 The admissions committee places considerable emphasis on this statement.
 Applicants may also include within the Research Statement or append to it a brief discussion of their experiences of and commitments to diversity in their research (c.
 200 words).

 - Writing Sample: All applicants must upload a writing sample that demonstrates the quality of the applicant's academic work.
 PhD applicants should upload a section of their MA thesis or MA research project, or a strong graduate seminar paper (with a length of from 15 to 25 pages, double-spaced).
 MA applicants should submit a successful, advanced undergraduate essay (with a length of from 10 to 20 pages, double-spaced).

 Documents 1-6 must be received in order for an application to be complete.
 Documents 5-6 (“supporting documents”) can only be uploaded after payment is made.
 Incomplete applications will not be processed until all of the above documentation has been received.
 It is the applicant's responsibility to ensure that all documents, including the letters of recommendation, are uploaded by the application deadline of January 15.

 English Language Competence: Non-Canadian applicants whose mother tongue is not English, and who have not completed an undergraduate degree in an English-language department or school, will normally be required to submit documented proof of competency in English (e.g., minimum score of 575 on TOEFL [Test of English as a Foreign Language] or an equivalent test).